Skip to main content

 How To Greet

 For the initial contact with another person, there are some common expressions used as pleasantries.
-Each one uses a subjective subordinate clause as the experiencer of a complement.
-In the first and last sentences, the complement is adjectival.
-In the middle sentence, the complement is unsaid and instead an adverb is provided.
-This kind of sentence structure allows you to link an adverb to the action inside of the subjective subordinate clause.
+Each one uses a subjective subordinate clause as the experiencer of an adjectival complement.

 xön ü xe monodo nimü löicök.
 It is so nice to meet you.